mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 The total size of the original+augmented training set was precomputed, and storage preallocated, to avoid calling append() in an inner loop.

-Please refer to heading "Add augmented images such that each sign type has at least 1000 examples" in the html output or jupyter notebook for more information.
+Please refer to heading **Add augmented images such that each sign type has at least 1000 examples** in the html output or jupyter notebook for more information.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.